Ra's al Ghul: Powers and abilities

-Due to his expanded life span, Ra's has accumulated vast knowledge and abilities which exceed those of Batman.
+Due to his expanded life span, Ra's has accumulated vast knowledge and abilities.
 These include detective skills, chemistry, physics, military tactics, economics, and martial arts, fully using his photographic memory to master all such skills.
 He has also gained many international contacts and an immense fortune over the course of centuries.
-When in combat, he favors more ancient weaponry (as he has had more time to master them than more modern weaponry)—these weapons include scimitars, katanas, spears, staffs, bolas, shurikens, smoke pellets and miniaturized explosives.
+When in combat, he favors more ancient weaponry —these weapons include scimitars, katanas, spears, staffs, bolas, shurikens, smoke pellets and miniaturized explosives.